|web interface||WebAUGUSTUS||accuracy results||download AUGUSTUS||data sets||predictions||references|

 - Please look into this forum for questions and answers (Q&A) to see if your questions have already been asked.

 - We now offer another web service that allows to upload whole genome data for training AUGUSTUS and annotating a genome.

 - AUGUSTUS now has a protein profile extension (PPX) which allows to use protein family specific conservation in order to identify members and their exon-intron structure of a protein family given by a block profile.
 The block profile can be constructed with accompanying scripts from a multiple protein sequence alignment.
-For more details please refer to the README.TXT.
+For more details please refer to the RUNNING-AUGUSTUS.md.